lowRISC/opentitan/hw/ip/pwm/doc/theory_of_operation.md

 ## Design Details

+### Clock relationship

+There is no clock frequency requirement between TL-UL and PWM clocks.

 ### Phase and Duty Cycle Representation

 The PWM IP creates series of pulses with the desired on-off duty cycle.